-Efficient Energy Storage SolutionsSupercapacitors powered by hemp based carbon nano sheets.
+Hemp-Based Efficient Energy Storage SolutionsSupercapacitors powered by hemp-based carbon nanosheets.

 Biomolecular engineers discovered hemp can be converted into battery materials, specifically carbon nanosheets and supercapacitors, and are being explored as a source of clean, green, renewable energy.
-Among the pioneering groups in this field is CQuest Partners LLC - a green technology startup in North Country, New York that has received a hefty state grant to develop a research facility in the Potsdam Area, focusing on utilizing hemp for supercapacitors and carbon nanosheets.
-CQuest is co-founded by Clarkson University Professor David Mitlin, Gary Charboneau and David Charboneau, who plan to replace graphene, a material more widely known in supercapacitors, yet is more expensive to produce.
+Pioneering groups in this field have received sizeable grants to focus on utilizing hemp for supercapacitors and carbon nanosheets to replace graphene, a material more widely known in supercapacitors, yet more expensive to produce.

-With the global push towards renewal energy, hemp based carbon nanosheets are revolutionary, not only for their cost effectiveness and availability vs the more popular graphene but because of their mass market potential.
-Hemp is very environmentally friendly and sustainable, being easy to cultivate and has been historically utilized in many things such as a source of food, rope, and textiles.
+With the global push towards renewable energy, hemp-based carbon nanosheets are revolutionary, not only for their cost-effectiveness and availability vs the more popular graphene but because of their mass-market potential.
+Hemp is very environmentally friendly and sustainable, being easy to cultivate, and has been historically utilized in many things such as a source of food, rope, and textiles.

 In contrast, graphene as a carbon nanosheet material is monumentally more expensive, requiring the mining of graphite that has caused extensive pollution alerts in many areas of the world, including many rural provinces in China and India.
 In addition, chemicals used in graphite mining are toxic and extremely harmful to people who are processing the material.